-A little grammar pedantry for you this week.
+A little musical grammar in the spotlight this week.

 I am his, and he is mine